Discover How to Pick the Best Crochet Yarn: A 2023 Guide

 With some basic knowledge on yarn, you’ll be able to take your projects to new heights.

-Each aspect will affect your final creation, so it’s ideal to find the right balance.
-The same project with different yarn weights or hook sizes will create quite different results.
+Following the same pattern with different yarn weights or hook sizes will create quite different results.

 Yarn Weight Sizes